SrujanPrasad/Real_Time_Pothole_Detection_and_Mapping_System/README.md

 ![WhatsApp Image 2025-07-07 at 21 55 01_5765713d](https://github.com/user-attachments/assets/fd8eed81-b6ce-4d92-9a21-4c791a0b62dc)

 ## Key Outcomes
 - Detection Accuracy: GPS logs within ±5m accuracy.
 - Web Interface: Real-time map updates with pothole locations.
 - Cost-Effective: Built with readily available components under a student budget
 - Scalable: Easily deployable in urban or rural settings
 - Impact: Enables faster repairs, reduces accident risks, and supports smart infrastructure

+## Future Scope
+- AI Integration – Use of ML to reduce false positives.
+- Camera Module – Visual validation of potholes.
+- Mobile App/Web Dashboard – For authorities and the public.

+## Conclusion
+This project demonstrates the feasibility of a real-time, IoT-based pothole detection system.
+With accurate detection, reliable logging, and simple visualization, it contributes to smarter, safer urban infrastructure.
+The prototype forms a practical base for scaling into full-fledged smart city solutions.